nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### View Projects Feature

 This section explains the implementation of the View Project feature.
-The implementation of other commands that opens panels or tabs are similar.
+The implementations of other commands that open panels or tabs are similar.

 The `ViewProject` command results in the UI displaying the specified project together with all its related information.